 Cayman Islands Earthquake- Date 28-01-2020 – M7.8

 It is a remote earthquake that occurred on 28-01-2020 near the Cayman islands.
 It was a shock of magnitude 7.8, therefore very intense.
 The images below show the earthquake data and the seismic traces.
-In the track, the long “tail” of the surface waves (Rayleigh, Love) has gone on for more than 60 minutes.
+In the track, the long “tail” of the surface waves (Love waves) has gone on for more than 60 minutes.
 In the last part there is also the trace of a second earthquake that occurred on the Albanian coast.

 If you liked this post you can share it on the “social” Facebook, Twitter or LinkedIn with the buttons below.
 This way you can help us!
 Thank you !